- Uptime: 99.99%

 To clarify, I purchased the second out of three Cloud hosting plans HostGator has.
 It was doing reasonably well up until 30 virtual users, but then the struggle began.

-In the end, the average response time with 50 virtual users became the massive 7.9 seconds.
+In the end, the average response time with 50 virtual users became a massive 9.26 seconds.
 While the virtual users were fewer than 30, the Cloud server kept responding within 0.3-0.45 seconds, which is pretty good.

 I have a WordPress site on HostGator WordPress Cloud (slightly more expensive optimized specifically for WordPress) and the Load Impact tests I run regularly show similar behavior: very decent backend response up until 30 users or so and then some serious lag.
 It is the slowest on average among all hosts reviewed by the Hosting Tribunal.